OADA/oada-docs/rest-specs/REST-API-Endpoints.md

 #### `_rev`

 Each resource must be assigned a revision number (`_rev`) that is used by other remote clouds and applications to track changes on that resources.
-That is, a cloud or application may GET the `_rev` value on a resource, or parent resource, and compare it to the last known value to detect changes.
+A cloud or application may GET the `_rev` value on a resource and compare it to the last known value to detect changes.

 The format of a `_rev` is an incrementing number, a dash, and a random string,